Advance your business research career.

 Pearlyn Ng is a recent graduate of the MScM program, specializing in Organizational Behavior and Human Resources Management.
 She completed her BSc in Psychology at the University of Toronto in 2016.
 Before starting her Masters at the Ted Rogers School of Management, she worked as a Research and Knowledge Lead at the Canadian Mental Health Association.
 Her research broadly focuses upon leadership.
 One line of her research looks at follower reactions to self-serving leaders.
 Another line of her research focuses on gender bias and women leaders.
-She will be starting her PhD in Industrial-Organizational Psychology at the University of Waterloo in the Fall of 2022.
+She started her PhD in Industrial-Organizational Psychology at the University of Waterloo in the Fall of 2022.

-Omar Fares is a Master of Science in Management candidate specializing in Retail Management with key research focusing on digital innovations, customer-technology interactions, and consumers' perceptions of digital innovations in the banking sector.
+Omar Fares is a Master of Science in Management graduate specializing in Retail Management with key research focusing on digital innovations, customer-technology interactions, and consumers' perceptions of digital innovations in the banking sector.
 Omar is an experienced sales and marketing professional with over 7 years of experience in the retail and banking sector.
 Omar’s background combines a mix of expertise in quantitative/qualitative consumer behaviour research and industry experience in sales, market research and planning, corporate strategizing, and leadership & training.

 Megan Herrewynen is a recent graduate of the MScM program and is an incoming student in the PhD in Management program.
 She completed her MScM in the HR Management & Organizational Behaviour department.
 Her Master's thesis explored vicarious guilt that employees experience in response to an organizational transgression.
 Megan's thesis has been nominated for the Best Thesis Award and she will be presenting a paper based on her thesis at the Academy of Management in Seattle, the largest international conference for management scholars.
 Megan is also a recipient of an Ontario Graduate Scholarship.
 Her research interests include behavioural ethics, emotions, and justice in the workplace.